Dmitri Linter

 He was one of leaders of the Nochnoy Dozor advocacy group that opposed the relocation of the Bronze Soldier of Tallinn memorial in 2007.
-In March 2014 he called for the formation of groups of volunteers to "correct holiday in the Crimea."
+In March 2014, Linter called for the formation of groups of volunteers to "correct holiday in the Crimea."

 In October 2014 Dmitri Linter acted as counselor and project manager during a visit to Riga of Russian Minister of Culture Vladimir Medinsky.

 Biography

-Linter was born on November 22, 1973 in Tallinn, Estonia.
+Linter was born on November 22, 1973, in Tallinn, Estonia.
 Linter's mother is Leonora Linter.
+Linter's wife is Marina Linter.